Rules and RegulationsPro Tour Information

 Maximum fields for events are 132 before daylight saving time and 156, there after.
 Fields at some events may be limited due to format.
 Events with two courses are limited to 180 players.

 Note: Each field includes two host course players – Head Pro and the Men’s Club Champion

-No check will be sent unless the tour office has record of player’s Social Security Number or Tax ID.
+No purse payments will be made unless the tour office has record of player’s Social Security Number or Tax ID.
 US Federal Law requires the APT to withhold 30% of all foreign players’ winnings, unless a US TIN is provided.

-Note: A player must complete all rounds of the event, as played, to receive a check.
+Note: A player must complete all rounds of the event, as played, to receive a purse payment.
 However, should a player need to withdraw after the cut due to family emergencies or medical reasons, he would receive the last place check.

 Tournament Entry Procedures

 Tournament registration is available through our website under the tournament schedule.
 Simply click on the registration button next to the tournament you wish to sign-up for.
 Entries will be taken on a first paid basis in the following order of priority: